 - Use Coaching@UBC’s Coaching Portal for your coach profile (picture, profile and availability status) and maintain coaching contract data (client names, start and end dates of contracts and record the number of hours coached)

 - Respond to client requests within 2 weeks.

-- Become an active member of UBC Coaches Community of Practice by participating in Coaching@UBC sponsored events
+- Become an active member of UBC Coaches Community of Practice by participating in Coaching@UBC sponsored professional development

 - Participate in periodic coaching reviews with a Coaching@UBC Mentor Coach.